MichalisPanayides/AmbulanceDecisionGame/data/game_data/README.md

 ## Usage

-To run the experiments simply run in the command line:
+To run the experiments run in the command line:

     $ python main.py